-This article is about the best books on CBT, cognitive behavioral therapy.
-There are many books out there on this topic and some of them are specialized to a particular disorder or set of disorders, but this list aims to be the list of the best books on cognitive behavioral therapy, regardless of whether you are using CBT for depression, CBT for anxiety, or some other psychological disorder.
+This article is about the best CBT books, or the best cognitive behavioral therapy books.
+There are many CBT books out there, and some of them are specialized to a particular disorder.
+This article contains a list of the best books on cognitive behavioral therapy, regardless of whether you are using CBT for depression, CBT for anxiety, or some other psychological disorder.

 - Mind over Mood by Dennis Greenberger and Christine Padesky is currently one of the most popular books about CBT.
 It provides: “simple yet powerful steps you can take to overcome emotional distress–and feel happier, calmer, and more confident.
 This life-changing book has already helped more than 1,000,000 readers use cognitive-behavioral therapy–one of today’s most effective forms of psychotherapy–to conquer depression, anxiety, panic attacks, anger, guilt, shame, low self-esteem, eating disorders, substance abuse, and relationship problems.”

-- Feeling Good: The New Mood Therapy by David Burns is another exceptionally popular book about CBT.
+- Feeling Good: The New Mood Therapy by David Burns is another of the most popular CBT books.
 It is a classic.
 Publisher’s description: “The good news is that anxiety, guilt, pessimism, procrastination, low self-esteem, and other ‘black holes’ of depression can be cured without drugs.
 In Feeling Good, eminent psychiatrist, David D. Burns, M.D., outlines the remarkable, scientifically proven techniques that will immediately lift your spirits and help you develop a positive outlook on life.
 Now, in this updated edition, Dr. Burns adds an All-New Consumer′s Guide To Anti-depressant Drugs as well as a new introduction to help answer your questions about the many options available for treating depression.”

 - Retrain Your Brain: Cognitive Behavioral Therapy in 7 Weeks: A Workbook for Managing Depression and Anxiety by Seth Gillihan is another very well-reviewed book on CBT.
+This is one of the most popular cognitive behavioral therapy books.
 Publisher’s description: This “is an interactive workbook that outlines a simple, practical plan that occurs over the course of 7 weeks, and offers real, tangible relief from anxiety and depression.
 This is a cumulative workbook―the work you do each week builds upon that of the last and, ultimately, creates a lasting CBT “tool kit” that will prepare you to handle future challenges as they come.”

 So, there are five awesome books on CBT.
 Most of them are workbooks, so they contain CBT worksheets, which are a key component of cognitive behavioral therapy.
-Within the next week or two, I will also be posting an article which contains links to free CBT worksheets that are available on various sites on the internet.
-While these are valuable resources for clients and therapists alike, often nothing can beat the continuity of having a good book to guide you.
+Cogbitive behavioral therapy books are an excellent way for both therapists and clients to acquaint themselves with the methodology of CBT.
 I welcome feedback if you know of other awesome books about cognitive behavioural therapy that I might have missed.

 You might also be interested in: